simbo1905/no-framework-pickler/README.md

 **No Framework Pickler is safer** than many alternative approaches including JDK Serialization itself.
 The pickler resolves the legal code paths that regular Java code would take when creating the pickler; not when it is reading binary data.
 Bad data on the wire will never result in mal-constructed data structures with undefined behaviour.

+**No Framework Pickler ❤️ Data Oriented Programming** you get out-of-the-box exhaustive switch statements because no codebase should be left behind.
+Go forth and detructure your the compact binary messages like it is 2025.

+You get all the convenience of the built-in JDK serialization with none of the downsides by simply using Java records as your data types.
+Java enum types are also supported.
+There is alao support for "value" types with a plugin mechanism with a demo that maps `java.util.UUID`.
+The Java language is moving towards allowing you to define custom value types that the JVM optimises so if-and-when those appear we can plug those into this library.

 ## Project Goals